-- Kneel on floor or mat facing stability ball within arms reach.
+- Kneel on floor or mat facing stability ball within arm's

+reach.
 Straighten hips with subtle bend.
-Also straighten arms with slight
+Also straighten arms

-bend, down in front of body.
-Place fists side by side on upper
+with slight bend, down in front of body.
+Place fists side by

-- Lean foward and roll ridged arms out over ball.
-Roll foward
+- Lean forward and roll ridged arms out over ball.
+Roll forward

 as far as possible.
 Raise body back up by pulling arms back until

 - Try to keep elbows nearly straight throughout exercise.
 Also

 - Target muscle, Rectus Abdominis practically contracts isometrically

 since only a small degree of waist flexion occurs under resistance